sensu/sensu-docs/content/sensu-go/6.0/guides/reduce-alert-fatigue.md

 {{< code shell >}}
-sensuctl asset add nixwiz/sensu-go-fatigue-check-filter:0.3.2 -r fatigue-filter
+sensuctl asset add nixwiz/sensu-go-fatigue-check-filter:0.3.2 -r fatigue-filter fetching bonsai asset: nixwiz/sensu-go-fatigue-check-filter:0.3.2 added asset: nixwiz/sensu-go-fatigue-check-filter:0.3.2

+You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
+To add this runtime asset to the appropriate resource, populate the "runtime_assets" field with ["fatigue-filter"].
 {{< /code >}}

 This example uses the `-r` (rename) flag to specify a shorter name for the asset: `fatigue-filter`.